mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- There may have been a response to draw in one of the younger participants who had on parent partner and who was brought along by another parent. -->
 <!-- NOTE - Nadine's play on secret missions mirrors some of her more spontaneous play in the previous phase - thus one informs other -->

-### Harbours, playgrounds and walled gardens as a way to explore conceptions of (relational) agency - INTEGRATE MY FINDINGS
+### Harbours, playgrounds and walled gardens as a way to explore conceptions of (relational) agency -

+The motivations for creating starter templates are similar for both educators and professional template creators.
+The goal being to want to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.
+This strong alignment with authentic, professional practice may help learners transition to other forms of web coding projects, due to the similarity of as this element of practice.
+CH.5

 My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.